Hariss-Gills/subgenre-classification/README.md

 ## Usage

 By default, all of the tasks and imports related to cross validation and generating the dataset are commented out.
-You can uncomment out the distinct tasks within main.py to run specific tasks.
+You can uncomment out the distinct tasks within main.py.

 ```bash
 python main.py